 5. Tutor nursing students

-If you want to share your knowledge acquired during nursing school, tutoring students can be a great way to do it.
+If you want to share the knowledge you acquired during nursing school, tutoring students can be a great way to do it.
 You can make connections with up-and-coming nurses in your industry, and you may be able to do it all from home by offering virtual tutoring online.

 Finding clients can be challenging.
 However, apps such as Wyzant can simplify your search and enable you to connect with clients in one place.